christttto/blog/_posts/thinkingOutLoud/02/2019-02-13-phone-calls.markdown

 Not sure why, but today feels very dreamy.
 I am awake, but feels very flowy.
 Studying react's form aspect, still hard to get used to.
 Practice will make it better.

+Had early dinner, came to library.
+Got up to 44 of the react tutorial.